Mario-conf/ClintUX/README.md

     -   **Glassmorphism Layout**: Modern aesthetic with blur effects and transparency.
     -   **Persistent Dark Mode**: Adapts to user preference and saves state across sessions.
     -   **Spline Sans Typography**: Clean, modern readability.

+## Security & User Management

+To ensure maximum security for this private dashboard:

+-   **Public Registration Disabled**: The `/register` route has been deactivated.
+New users can ONLY be created by an Admin from the "Users" panel.
+-   **Manual Recovery**: The "Forgot Password" feature is disabled to prevent enumeration attacks.
+Password resets must be performed by an Admin.
+-   **Search Engine Block**: `robots.txt` is configured to disallow all indexing (`User-agent: * Disallow: /`).

 ## Performance & Optimization